Hac0k/py-card-game/README.md

 # py-card-game
- This is a little project in python
+ This is a casino game in python

 ## To run the project to need
 ```